 Jack is an Oxford graduate who is passionate about Maths and Science.
 He aims to inspire his students and help them to become independent learners.

 Mariam is an experienced tutor with a flawless academic record.
-She is currently a fourth year medical student at Guy's King's and St Thomas', King's College.
+She is currently a final year medical student at Guy's King's and St Thomas', King's College.
 She tutors alongside her studies and is a passionate academic and educator.

 Eleanor is a confident and passionate Maths and Science tutor.
 Her ability to make the subjects she teaches fun makes her a real hit with her students.